TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_GraphAlgorithms.md

 ## Introduction

 TNL provides a collection of parallel graph algorithms operating on the \ref TNL::Graphs::Graph class.
-Each algorithm is offered in several overload variants that differ in how the set of active vertices and the set of traversable edges are defined:

-* **Basic** – the whole graph is processed using all edges.
-* **Edge predicate** – an edge predicate lambda filters which edges may be traversed.
-* **Induced subgraph** – an explicit list of active vertex indices restricts the algorithm to an induced subgraph.
-* **Induced subgraph + edge predicate** – combines the two restrictions above.
-* **Vertex predicate (`...If`)** – a vertex predicate lambda decides which vertices are active.
-* **Vertex predicate (`...If`) + edge predicate** – combines the vertex predicate with an edge predicate.
+Each algorithm exposes a minimal public API — one function per algorithmic task — and operates on any graph-like type, including \ref TNL::Graphs::SubGraph and \ref TNL::Graphs::MaskedSubGraph.

+To restrict an algorithm to a subset of vertices, a subset of edges, or both, construct a
-The examples below demonstrate every overload variant for each algorithm.
+\ref TNL::Graphs::SubGraph via the \ref TNL::Graphs::makeSubGraph factory and pass it as the graph argument.
+The examples below demonstrate this pattern for each algorithm.
 They are all structured as function templates parameterised by the device type and instantiated for the host, CUDA, and HIP.

 ## Common concepts